Loss based prior for the degrees of freedom of the Wishart distribution: Case study 2: Dengue data

-In the second application, we show the performance of our loss-based hyperprior by using the Google Dengue Trends (GDT).
-Dengue is a viral infection transmitted by mosquitoes and is in particular present South America and Asia countries.
-Recently Google has developed a query based reporting system for infectious disease \citep{Carneiro2009,Strauss2017}, while previously its accuracy has been assessed for Flu \citep{Polgreen2008,Davis2016}.

-GDT track the Dengue incidence based on internet search patterns and cluster weekly queries for key terms related with the disease.
-We use GDT data from January 2011 to December 2014 for Argentina, Bolivia, Brazil, India, Indonesia, Mexico, Philippines, Singapore, Thailand and Venezuela, thus having $10$ response variables.
-Following \cite{Davis2016}, we examine a vector autoregressive model with two lags and we run a forecasting exercise and we use a rolling window of $104$ weekly observations.
+{The second case study analyses the Google Dengue Trend (GDT) dataset, which tracks the Dengue incidence based on internet search patterns and clusters weekly queries for key terms related to the disease.
+We use GDT data from January 2011 to December 2014 for Argentina, Bolivia, Brazil, India, Indonesia, Mexico, Philippines, Singapore, Thailand, and Venezuela, thus having $10$ response variables.
+Following \cite{Davis2016}, we examine a VAR model with two lags, and we run a forecasting exercise with a rolling window of $104$ weekly observations.}

-Prior to running the forecasting exercise, we have a look at the insample analysis for the ten countries and in particular, we observe the movement of the posterior mean of the degrees of freedom by using our loss-based hyperprior.
-As stated above, we have run a rolling window estimation and in Figure~\ref{Fig_Dengue_nu} we report the posterior mean of the degrees of freedom with our hyperprior (solid black line), the $95\%$ HPD in dotted line and the fixed values of $\nu$ equal to $11$ and used for the estimation of the MCMC algorithm.

-Figure~\ref{Fig_Dengue_nu} shows positive results regarding the rolling window estimation of the degrees of freedom, which is around $20$ with respect to the fixed value equal to $11$.
-Furthermore, the estimated degrees of freedom has some movements at the beginning of the sample around $23$ and then it decreases and remains stationary.
+{In Figure~\ref{Fig_Dengue_nu} we present the posterior mean of the degrees of freedom from the model using our hyperprior (solid black line), the $95\%$ HPD (dotted line), and the fixed values of $\nu$ equal to $11$.
+This has been evaluated using rolling window estimation.
+The results indicate that the estimated degrees of freedom are often considerably larger than the fixed value of $11$.
+We observe some changes in values at the beginning of the sample and then a decrease before it remains relatively stationary.}

-Moving to the forecasting exercise, we evaluate the forecasting by using a point and a density forecasting measure.
-Table~\ref{Table_Dengue} shows the results for each country and except for Argentina, for the RMSE the proposed loss-based hyperprior leads to better results with respect to the benchmark prior in all the countries.
-The improvements are greater when we look at the average CRPS for every country from$1\%$ for Argentina to $3\%$ for India and Brazil.